Any obstruction placed in the light path of an imaging system prevents

 (1) reduction in light transmission by a factor of (1-ο2), resulting from pupil obscuration,

-(2) reduction in the relative peak diffraction intensity - and the energy content of the central maxima - by a factor (1-ο2)2, and
+(2) reduction in the relative peak diffraction intensity - and the energy content of the central maxima - by a factor (1-ο2)2, a

 The consequence of this is that the central maxima in aperture with CO, unlike, generally, apertures with aberrations, retains the average brightness of aberration-free aperture.
 As illustration, at left are plotted PSFs for 1/4 wave of primary spherical aberration and for 0.33D CO, both having nearly equal proportion of energy in the central maxima, with the former often used as comparable in effect on image quality.
 The plots show the difference in energy distribution, and the diffraction images of equally bright stars at 1.75x the diffraction limit of λ/D in radians (multiplied with 206.265 for arc seconds), correponding to MTF spatial frequency of about 0.57, show beter contrast of the obstructed aperture.
 It can be attributed to the brighter central maxima, and also less energy in the first dark ring.